EnvisionOurBayview Stakeholder Outreach and Engagement Video from BAYCAT on Vimeo.

 "The Big Six" a group of dedicated Bayview leaders, was instrumental in advocating for and ensuring that these facilities were developed and designed to provide workforce, childcare and educational opportunities in their community.
-These longtime civil rights advocates, Dr. Espanola Jackson, Harold Brooks, Eloise Westbrook, Ethyl Garlington, Shirley Jones and Alex Pitcher, are respected and remembered for their dedication to making the Bayview a better place to live, work and play.
+These longtime civil rights advocates, Dr. Espanola Jackson, Harold Brooks, Eloise Westbrook, Ethel Garlington, Shirley Jones and Alex Pitcher, are respected and remembered for their dedication to making the Bayview a better place to live, work and play.
 Our Agency salutes their service and we look forward to continuing to partner with Bayview residents and leaders as we honor the Big Six's vision for state-of-the-art facilities that serve the community's needs.

 Southeast Community Facility Recent Key Milestones